BitcoinDesign/Guide/guide/getting-started/software.md

 <div class="center" markdown="1">

 Exchanges let users swap between currencies and networks (for example USD to bitcoin, or from the base layer to the Lightning network).
 They typically fall in three general categories.
-Consumer-focused exchanges let users make trades directly with the exchange.
-This is ideal for occasional use.

 {% include image.html